My Universe (song): Music video

 A space-themed lyric video, featuring animated handwritten lyrics from both bands in English and Korean, was released together with the song on 24 September 2021.
 Additional visualizers for the instrumental and three remix versions of the track were published in the following days.

 A music video directed by Dave Meyers was released on 30 September 2021.
 Set in the Spheres planetary system, where music has been banned by the "Silencers", who appeared in Coldplay's 2011 album Mylo Xyloto.
 The video depicts Coldplay, BTS, and the fictional alien band Supernova 7 performing "My Universe" together.
 Though located on different planets, the three groups are united as holograms through "HOLOBAND" technology controlled by alien DJ Lafrique, who broadcasts their performance throughout the system from her radio ship while being hunted by the Silencers.
 Coldplay filmed the video at an empty, abandoned municipal swimming pool complex in Rubí, Barcelona, in July 2021.
 The BTS portion was shot on a green-screen stage at a studio in Seoul, South Korea, two weeks after the Barcelona shoot.
 The green screen was useful to make the visual effects, such as the groups' holographic versions, and to unite the scenes from both groups.

 Critical reception

-Rhian Daly from NME rated the song four out of five stars and called it "a celestial ode to unity, hope and the power of love".
-She also mentioned while some might view the track as an unusual pairing, the two acts "makes complete sense" together because "both share a predilection for a poetic and heartfelt approach to their music; as well as being two of the biggest bands in the world, they are also two of modern pop's deepest thinkers, imbuing their lyrics with touching statements on love and life".
-In 2022, Rolling Stone wrote a "100 Best BTS Songs" editorial and ranked "My Universe" as their third-best collaboration and 62nd track overall, adding it was "Coldplay's most pleasingly unburdened moment".
+Rhian Daly from NME has rated the song with four stars out of five, calling it "a celestial ode to unity, hope and the power of love".
+She then opined that, while some might view the track as an unusual pairing, the two acts "makes complete sense" together because "both share a predilection for a poetic and heartfelt approach to their music; as well as being two of the biggest bands in the world, they are also two of modern pop's deepest thinkers, imbuing their lyrics with touching statements on love and life".
+The Harvard Crimson's Ava J. Salzman declared that "My Universe" illustrates "a union between two groups that bridge divides, creating cross-cultural art in a time when it is most necessary".
+Billboard (45) and Rolling Stone (62) ranked it among the greatest BTS songs, while Billboard Italy named it one of the best international collaborations of 2021.